3D Printers in Medicine: Exciting Uses and Potential Applications

 The printer creates the object by depositing layers of material according to the slicer program's instructions, starting at the bottom of the object and working upwards.
 Successive layers are fused together.
 The process is referred to as additive manufacturing.

 Plastic filament is often used as a medium for 3D printing, especially in consumer-oriented printers.
 The printer melts the filament and then extrudes hot plastic through a nozzle.
 The nozzle moves in all dimensions as it releases the liquid plastic in order to create an object.
 The movement of the nozzle and the amount of plastic that is extruded are controlled by the slicer program.
 The hot plastic solidifies almost immediately after it's released from the nozzle.
+Other types of printing media are available for special purposes.

 The part of the ear that is visible from the outside of the body is known as the pinna or auricle.
 The rest of the ear is located in the skull.
 The function of the pinna is to collect sound waves and send them to the next section of the ear.